-The membership committee consists of a manager and one or more volunteer members.
-The Membership committee coordinates membership drives, welcomes new members and is available to new and existing members to answer questions about membership benefits.
+The Membership Drive committee consists of a manager and one or more volunteer members.
+The Membership Drive committee coordinates the annual membership drive.

-The membership committee actively seeks to increase the membership of the Chapter.
+The Membership Drive committee actively seeks to increase the membership of the Chapter.
 The committee maintains a list of the current members of the Chapter and is responsible for providing member contact information to the Administrative Council and other committees as needed.

-- Planning and conducting the annual membership drive and contest to increase membership and to entice inactive members to participate.
+- Planning and conducting the annual membership drive/contest to increase membership and to entice inactive members to participate.
 Coordinating this effort with the Society’s annual Renewal Challenge, as appropriate.